SxMShaDoW/lab-aemc-utah/docs/1100-collaboration-approval.md

 | 2) Click the **1** above **Collaboration**
 | ![](../assets/images/2023-07-11-20-33-05.png)

+{: .warning}
+> If there is no collaboration task, then the environment controller is probably misconfigured and the approval task got created in dev.
+Validate that the environment records (checkbox should be set to true for the production url) are setup correctly in both environments.

 | 3) Click the **DEV** ticket to open Sydney's Collaboration request.
 | ![](../assets/images/2023-07-11-20-35-33.png)